arras-energy/gridlabd-old/docs/Module/Python/Tutorial.md

 The structure of this example is shown in Figure 4.

 [image:Tutorial_figure_4.png]
+Figure 4: Runtime architectures for Python and GridLAB-D

 The following sections explain how these three files generally interact.